1. Support Child Access Prevention: A.53/S.2291, Nicholas’s Law.

 - Add your organization to the NYS Coalition to Prevent Child Access to Guns.
 Contact NYAGV at firstname.lastname@example.org to sign up.

-The House and Senate are considering two dangerous bills, H.R.402 and S.498, which would require New York and other strong gun law states to recognize the concealed carry permits of gun owners from all other state.
-These dangerous bills would preempt New York’s strong gun laws, and allow even dangerous individuals with criminal records or histories of violence to freely carry their weapons into our state, endangering the safety of New Yorkers.
+The House and Senate are considering H.R.402 and S.498, two dangerous bills that would require New York and other strong gun law states to recognize the concealed carry permits of gun owners from all other state.
+These bills would preempt New York’s strong gun laws, and allow even dangerous individuals with criminal records or histories of violence to freely carry their weapons into our state, endangering the safety of New Yorkers.

 H.R.
 1217, the Public Safety and Second Amendment Rights Protection Act of 2015, is a bipartisan bill introduced in March 2015 that will expand the existing federal background check system to cover all commercial firearm sales– including those at gun shows, over the internet or in classified ads–with exceptions for family/friend transfers.